 Just as the coaching staff enable the members of their team to achieve goals physically; ensuring an athletes mind is ready for competition can be imperative to accomplishing success.

 Sports psychologists can assist athletes in a number of areas including:

 - Coping with the Stress of Competition

 A number of professional sports stars use the teachings and practices of sports psychology in order to build mental strength, aiding them to achieve their professional sporting goals.

 An excellent example of this is that of Jamaican sprinter Usain Bolt.
-The Olympic gold medal winner’s main key to success is down to his abundance of self confidence.
+The Olympic gold medal winner’s main key to success is down to his abundance of self-confidence.
 Bolt shows us that developing strength mentally and truly believing in your own abilities is the first step on the road to sporting success and that enjoying competing is paramount.
 What is notable about watching Bolt compared to other sprinters is that Bolt, unlike the rest, looks to enjoy everything he does.
-He jokes, laughs and has fun until he’s ready to go where he then focuses with laser like precision.
-Other athletes look to be focused and highly serious all the time which can be mentally draining and pile of pressure which causes a crumble in performance.
+He jokes, laughs, and has fun until he’s ready to go where he then focuses with laser-like precision.
+Other athletes look to be focused and highly serious all the time which can be mentally draining and a pile of pressure that causes a crumble in performance.

 “It’s just two lengths of the pool, the same as what we do in training every day”

 Adam Peaty, Rio Olympics

 While this may seem common sense, many participating in sport suddenly lose form when competing.
 A certain degree of a professional’s success comes from relentless practice to ensure their technique holds up under pressure, but an even larger degree comes from the ability to detach the significance of the situation from performing.
 This involves a process of becoming present to the moment and quieting the mind.
 As soon as you take notice of thoughts linked with the future outcomes or past results, you lose focus in the present and performance diminishes.
 Simply focusing on your breath is enough to bring you back into the moment and help improve performance.